 Quick Tip – Grain Raising Prevents Rough Finishes

-Grain raising has gotten complicated with all the mixed opinions flying around online.
-As someone who’s dealt with rough finishes more times than I’d like to remember, I learned everything there is to know about pre-raising grain before applying water-based products.
+Grain raising has turned into a moving target with all the mixed opinions flying around online.
+As someone who’s dealt with rough finishes more times than I’d like to remember, I put in the hours studying pre-raising grain before applying water-based products.
 Today, I will share it all with you.

 Here’s the deal — water-based finishes raise the grain of wood, leaving a rough surface even after you’ve done careful sanding.
 Professional finishers deliberately raise the grain first to prevent this problem in the final finish.
 It took me an embarrassingly long time to figure this out, but once I did, my water-based finishes improved overnight.